chromium/chromium/docs/gpu/gpu_testing.md

 pages showing the image produced by the image and the approved image that most closely matches it.

-Note that for the tests which programatically check colors in certain regions of the image (tests with `expected_colors` fields in [pixel_test_pages]), there likely won't be a closest approved image since those tests only upload data to Gold in the event of a failure.
+Note that for the tests which programmatically check colors in certain regions of the image (tests with `expected_colors` fields in [pixel_test_pages]), there likely won't be a closest approved image since those tests only upload data to Gold in the event of a failure.